MicrosoftDocs/Devices-docs/surface/support-solutions-surface.md

 ### Self-Serve your Surface Service Orders on the Microsoft 365 Surface Support Portal

-The Microsoft 365 Surface Support Portal provides a centralized solution for commercial customers to look up current warranty and protection plans, create service requests, and track the status of device repairs.
-Learn more about this service by reading the [walkthrough tutorial](https://opdhsblobprod04-secondary.blob.core.windows.net/contents/c431470c962e48af91a266cb2568e19a/9fbcdaa53e1a41dbcac90477966078a6?skoid=2d004ef0-5468-4cd8-a5b7-14c04c6415bc&sktid=975f013f-7f24-47e8-a7d3-abc4752bf346&skt=2022-11-14T03%3A35%3A21Z&ske=2022-11-21T03%3A40%3A21Z&sks=b&skv=2020-10-02&sv=2020-08-04&se=2022-11-16T18%3A45%3A36Z&sr=b&sp=r&sig=h3igiCEwFuB1R8qswMH8P4QdCEH7MF4dh38nXvSeIzk%3D).
+The Microsoft 365 Surface Support Portal provides a centralized solution for commercial and education customers to look up current warranty and protection plans, create service requests, and track the status of device repairs.
+The portal may be accessed [here] (https://admin.microsoft.com/adminportal#/homepage) and is subject to an initial access authorization.

-To access the portal, sign in to your Microsoft 365 Admin Center (active access is required) and then register to use the platform by using this [link](https://admin.microsoft.com/adminportal/home#/support/microsofthardwaresupport).
+US and Canada Customers who do not currently have an Intune or Microsoft 365 subscription: an enhanced Support experience offering self-serve functionalities is now available for your region.
+Start using the new platform today: Get Support.
+For detailed instructions on the initial sign-up process, please refer to our [step-by-step guide](streamline-access-surface-portals.md) here.

 ## Technical support scenarios